 Check out the individual posts to see photos and commentary about room set-ups and hall commodities.
 Also, go to reslife.rpi.edu to see floor plans of various halls.
 Thanks for checking this out.
 If you have any questions about residence halls, feel free to post questions on here.

-Wendy Hu (Information Technology & Web Science ’20)
+Wendy Hu (Information Technology & Web Science and Computer Science ’20)

 Nikita Serebryanik (Information Technology & Web Science and Business Management ’21)